EDUCBA

 Range 1-2

-If we give the first cell as 2 and the second cell as 4, then it will give all the even numbers.
-Select the range of two numbers as shown below and click on the corner (Marked in red colour).
+If we give the first cell 2 and the second cell 4, it will provide all the even numbers.
+Select the range of two numbers as shown below and click on the corner (Marked in red color).

 Range 2